simxas/devops-task/README.md

 ### Deployment

-Now you can deploy an application by running:
+Now you can deploy this application by running:
 ```
 helm install app/
 ```